Waikiki Skytower

 No analysis available

-I looked for card/fob access language such as keycard entry, fob access, or card readers.
-The public remarks describe the building as secure and gated, but they never explicitly say the building uses a card-based access system.
+I searched for card/fob access language such as keycard entry, fob access, or electronic card readers.
+The listings only describe the building as secure or gated, which is not enough to confirm a card-based security system.

 No analysis available